chris-clement/Makers-Goals/Week_2.md

 ### Friday 26th November

-- Get through 2 more Oystercard challenges
+- Get through 2 more Oystercard challenges :white_check_mark:

+Worked with a new pair partner and managed to progress through.

-- Read through the weekend challenge
+- Read through the weekend challenge :white_check_mark:

+Made a start on the takeaway challenge.